 To find out how to calculate the total pressure in a closed loop chilled water system, I spent many hours researching Hydronics and pipes and the relationship between flow and pressure.
 Furthermore, I’ve spoken to a few HVAC seniors to understand the principle behind flow and pressure.

 Pressure is the amount of force exerted on a surface.
 In a closed loop chilled water system, there are a few types of pressures that need to be accounted for when deciding the pressure rating of the equipment.

 Static pressure is the pressure exerted on pipes, valves and fittings due to the weight of the column of water.
 Imagine a valve being pressed by the water above it.
 This pressure increases with the water height.

 The formula used to calculate static pressure is:

 g = Gravity, 9.81 m/s2

 h = Height, m

-When a valve is opened halfway, its shaft is blocking some of the chilled water.
-This additional pressure exerting on the shaft is called dynamic pressure.
+When a valve is opened halfway, its shaft blocks some of the chilled water.
+This additional pressure exerted on the shaft is called dynamic pressure.